Wrentham, Massachusetts: History

 Not much happened at Wollomonopoag until 1668, at which time a report arrived of native peoples planting corn and cutting down trees on the land that Dedham had purchased.
-Eleazer Lusher was charged with sending the illiterate Indians a letter warning them to "depart from that place and trespass no further."
+Eleazer Lusher was charged with sending the native group—who did not read English—a letter that warned them to "depart from that place and trespass no further."
 Samuel Fisher then took it to them and read it aloud, at which point they replied that they had every intention of remaining on the land.
-Though they had still not paid him back for the land in question, the Town then asked Willett to speak with King Phillip and ask that he intervene.
+Though they had still not paid him back for the land in question, the Town then asked Willett to speak with King Philip and ask that he intervene.

-There is no record of Phillip's response to that entreaty but, in August 1669, (Note: Hanson has the letter dated May 25, 1669.
+There is no record of Philip's response to that entreaty but, in August 1669, (Note: Hanson has the letter dated May 25, 1669.
 Dwight has the date of offer to be in November.) the Town Fathers received an odd letter from him offering to negotiate for more land if they would quickly send him a "holland shirt."
-Dwight and four others were appointed to negotiate with him again, provided Phillip could prove he, and not another sachem, had the rights to the land.
+Dwight and four others were appointed to negotiate with him again, provided Philip could prove he, and not another sachem, had the rights to the land.
 In November, an agreement was reached to clear the title for £17 0s 8d.
 There is no record of whether a shirt was traded.

 Samuel Sheares lived alone at Wollomonopoag for some time before a new attempt at a settlement was undertaken in 1671.
 Five men, John Thurston, Thomas Thurston, Robert Weare, John Weare, and Joseph Cheeney moved there with him, followed the next year by Rev. Samuel Man, (Note: Man would minister there for 49 years.) a one-time teacher in the Dedham Public Schools.
 Robert Crossman was employed at the same time to construct a corn mill.